Majid-Ghandali/half-period-involutions-in-inert-lucas-sequences/README.md

 The accompanying manuscript contains the mathematical statements, hypotheses, proofs, and literature positioning.

-This repository provides the manuscript source, compiled preprint, diagnostic computational checks, and release/provenance materials associated with the manuscript.
+This repository provides the manuscript source, compiled preprint, diagnostic computational checks and archival metadata associated with the manuscript.

 > [!IMPORTANT]
 > The mathematical proofs are contained in the accompanying manuscript.
 The computations in this repository verify selected diagnostic examples and implementation details; they do **not** replace the proofs.